zaqifathis/BIMserver-doc/New-query-langage.md

 ## GraphQL

 Looks pretty cool.
 Main reasons for not choosing it:
 - The actual query part seems to be quite limited, for example no range queries (>, <).
-We could implement a "oid" and "guid" root calls server side.
+We could implement "oid" and "guid" root calls server side.
 Maybe even as lists, and combined with type as well...
 - Not only a new language, but also a new syntax, but there is a Java implementation of the parsing already (https://github.com/andimarek/graphql-java)

 ## Other considerations